 NB-IoT design flexibility

-NB-IoT technology in particular supports a range of data rates.
-It depends on the channel quality, or the signal-to-noise ratio and the quantity of resources in certain areas (bandwidth).
-Also, each device has a specific power budget, which leads to combine the power of several devices.
+NB-IoT technology, in particular, supports a range of data rates.
+It depends on the channel quality, or the signal-to-noise ratio and the number of resources in certain areas (bandwidth).
+Also, each device has a specific power budget, which leads to combining the power of several devices.

 In some cases, NB-IoT devices will be affected by signal strength rather than bandwidth.
 Those devices can focus transmission energy without losing performance to a narrower bandwidth.
 This efficiency frees up bandwidth for other devices.
 NB-IoT uses tones or subcarriers rather than resource blocks.
 Its bandwidth is 15kHz, a relevant difference when compared with a resource block, whose effective bandwidth is 180kHz.